 We can effectively teach medical students some of the most basic surgical skills over the internet.
 I break down the 7 key steps how to improve your Zoom setup for teaching surgical skills.

 Motion capture systems are notoriously complex.
 I'm on a quest to try to achieve hand tracking with as minimalistic of a setup as possible; ideally, a single camera from the optimal vantage point – the surgeon's head.
 Here's my progress so far.
-For the uninitiated, please see my prior work here
+For the uninitiated,

 No longer just a device for documentarians, we've created an inexpensive Interrotron to demonstrate the impact of non-verbal communication during video telemedicine encounters.

 I have been creating a physical space to enable collaboration for UB Surgery residents in the Surgery+ tracks.
 It's a place where people can physically visit to see the innovate that is occurring on a daily basis.
-Here's how it has evolved over the first two years.
-The present: In
+Here's how it has evolved over the first two

 I've built an immersive virtual reality camera system designed to capture the operating surgeon's perspective.
 But why?
 And how?